vectordotdev/vector/docs/USER_EXPERIENCE_DESIGN.md

 Examples:

-* Choosing a fast language yet more difficult language, like Rust, to build Vector in.
+* Choosing a fast, yet more difficult, language, like Rust, to build Vector in.
 * Investing into performance-realted infrastructure for regression control and analysis.